KrishnaManju/Interview-questions/interview-questions.md

  - introduced a new concept "web workers"
  -

- *Standard and Quirks mode* or *Explain the difference between HTML4, XHTML and HTML5?*
+ *Standard and Quirks mode*

  * Explain the difference between SVG and Canvas?*

+  *Explain the difference between HTML4, XHTML and HTML5?*